The Family Chantel: Production

 Season one premiered on July 22, 2019.
 The series was renewed for a second season, which premiered on October 12, 2020.
 Season three premiered on October 11, 2021.
 Season four premiered on June 6, 2022.
 The series returned for its final season on Monday, November 6, 2023.

 Premise

-After Chantel and Pedro, later divorced, fell in love on Chantel's trip to the Dominican Republic and secretly got engaged, Pedro then went to Atlanta, Georgia, on a K-1 visa, where he and Chantel now live.
-Their story is documented on season four of 90 Day Fiancé.
-The couple later starred on 90 Day Fiancé: Happily Ever After? and 90 Day Fiancé: Self-Quarantined.
+The series follows the lives of Chantel and Pedro residing in Atlanta,Georgia,who met and fell in love during Chantel's trip to the Dominican Republic.
+Season four of 90 Day Fiancé documents the couple's story.The couple navigates family drama and relationship problems.
+Seasons two and three of The Family Chantel were accompanied by the reaction show The Family Chantel: Pillow Talk.The couple also starred on 90 Day Fiancé: Happily Ever After? and 90 Day Fiancé: Self-Quarantined.They later divorce each other.
 Chantel's mother Karen Everett would later host her own digital series Ask Mama Chantel, and Pedro's mother Lidia Morel and sister Nicole Jimeno would join the season three cast of 90 Day Fiancé: Love in Paradise.
-The Family Chantel follows Chantel and Pedro as they work through family drama.
-Seasons two and three of The Family Chantel were accompanied by the reaction show The Family Chantel: Pillow Talk.